freshbitsweb/team-members-handbook/README.md

 - Speed of work
 - Recruitment policy
 - Growth basis on work quality and not experience

 - Tools and softwares
+-> We should be recording all the decisions related to tasks in Trello -> Slack for internal questions and chat (Goal is to use it the least to keel distraction levels minimum) -> Skype (For videos calls, screensharing calls, or calls/discussions with clients and third party developers)

 - Keeping data confidential
 - Remote working
 - Increment